 The advantage over an I-Beam is the core creates a box structure giving the panel additional torsional rigidity.
-Another benefit of a core material is as the core thickness increases the panels stiffness increases dramatically.
-The Nomex honeycomb offers additional compressive strength with lower densities when compared to low density foam cores.
+Another benefit of the core material is as the core thickness increases the panel's stiffness increases dramatically.
+The Nomex honeycomb offers additional compressive strength with lower densities when compared to low-density foam cores.
 Nomex Honeycomb also has properties including moisture resistance, energy absorption, and sound and vibration dampening.
 The lay-up design is 0/90 uni-directional with twill weave face sheets with approximately 0.03 inches of carbon on each side of a Nomex honeycomb core.
-DragonPlate Nomex honeycomb core is available in satin finish on both sides.
+DragonPlate Nomex honeycomb core is available in a satin finish on both sides.

 Unlike other manufacturers of Nomex honeycomb, DragonPlate has paid close attention to the most critical component of a high-quality honeycomb panel, the bond between the Nomex Honeycomb and the Carbon Fiber skin.